ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 ```
 This is an untitled chart with no subtitle or caption.
-It has x-axis 'color' with labels .
+It has x-axis 'color' with labels D, E, F, G, H, I and J.
-It has y-axis 'price/carat' with labels .
+It has y-axis 'price/carat' with labels 5000, 10000 and 15000.
 The chart is a set of 53940 points.
 ```